Part I - General information applicable to all priority entitlement types

 The manager of an employee declared surplus is required to sign a Manager's Attestation Form, an attestation that the home organization would be prepared to appoint the employee to a suitable position in that organization for which they meet the essential qualifications, if such a position were available.
 The signature of the Form is not required for persons with any other types of priority entitlement.
 The responsible manager is not required to have sub-delegated appointment-related authorities to sign the Manager's Attestation Form.

-This form must be completed prior to initiating the registration of a person with a surplus priority entitlement in the Priority Information Management System (the System).
+This form must be completed prior to initiating the registration and activation of a person with a surplus priority entitlement in the Priority Information Management System (PIMS).
 If the responsible manager does not want to sign the form, they should discuss this with their manager.
 It may be necessary to raise the issue within the organization's hierarchy for resolution.
 If the organization cannot resolve the issue in this manner, they should contact the PSC and discuss why the responsible manager does not want to sign the form.
-The priority entitlement cannot be registered in the System until a conversation has taken place with the PSC as to why the manager does not want to sign the form and a decision has been made by the PSC as to the impact on the identification of job opportunities.
+The person with a priority entitlement cannot be registered and activated in PIMS until a conversation has taken place with the PSC as to why the manager does not want to sign the form and a decision has been made by the PSC as to the impact on the identification of positions.

 A copy of the signed form must be placed on the employee's personnel file and provided to the PSC.
-If the responsible manager changes subsequent to the registration in the System of the person with a surplus priority entitlement, it is not necessary to have a new attestation form signed by the new manager.
+If the responsible manager changes subsequent to the registration and activation in PIMS of the person with a surplus priority entitlement, it is not necessary to have a new attestation form signed by the new manager.

 Issues of performance, capacity and discipline are the responsibility of the home organization and the employer.
-Organizations may register persons with a priority entitlement in the System if there are existing issues of performance, capacity or discipline, provided that the nature of these issues would not preclude an appointment within their own organization.
-It is the responsibility of the home organization to notify the PSC of such issues at the time of the person's registration in the System.
-If the performance, capacity or discipline issues are significant, the PSC may restrict job opportunities to those in the person’s home organization.
-The person with the priority entitlement would retain the right to self-refer to job opportunities in other organizations, as well as their home organization.
+Organizations may register and activate persons with a priority entitlement in PIMS if there are existing issues of performance, capacity or discipline, provided that the nature of these issues would not preclude an appointment within their own organization.
+It is the responsibility of the home organization to notify the PSC of such issues at the time of the person's registration and activation in PIMS.
+If the performance, capacity or discipline issues are significant, the PSC may restrict positions to those in the person’s home organization.
+The person with the priority entitlement would retain the right to self-refer to positions in other organizations, as well as their home organization.

-Where significant issues of performance, capacity and discipline are identified subsequent to registration of the person's priority entitlement, the PSC may restrict the identification of job opportunities as indicated above, while the person would again retain the right to self-refer to other organizations, as well as their home organization.
-The PSC may also review the circumstances under which the registration occurred.
+Where significant issues of performance, capacity and discipline are identified subsequent to registration and activation of the person's priority entitlement, the PSC may restrict the identification of positions as indicated above, while the person would again retain the right to self-refer to other organizations, as well as their home organization.
+The PSC may also review the circumstances under which the registration and activation occurred.

 1.4.3 Dual entitlements

 Some priority entitlements can run concurrently.
-In those cases, the System captures the one that is dominant (has the longest entitlement period and/or the most benefit for the person with a priority entitlement).
+In those cases, PIMS captures the one that is dominant (has the longest entitlement period and/or the most benefit for the person with a priority entitlement).
 The other entitlement is noted and activated, if it is still relevant, after the dominant priority entitlement expires.
-For example, if the employee is entitled to a leave of absence priority entitlement as well as the employee who becomes disabled priority entitlement, then the leave of absence priority entitlement is captured and displayed, as this is a higher level of priority entitlement.
+For example, if the employee is entitled to a leave of absence priority entitlement as well as the employee unable to carry out the duties of their position priority entitlement, then the leave of absence priority entitlement is captured and displayed, as this is a higher level of priority entitlement.

-For further information regarding registration of the various entitlements, please refer to Part II of this Guide.
-For specific information on the registration of persons with a priority entitlement in the System, please refer to the Priority Information Management System Support Centre and the Priority Portal User Manual.
+For further information regarding the various priority entitlements, please refer to Part II of this Guide.
+For specific information on the registration and activation of persons with a priority entitlement in PIMS, please refer to the Priority Information Management System Support Centre and the Priority Portal User Manual.

 1.5 The priority clearance process

-The purpose of the priority clearance is to ensure that persons with a priority entitlement are considered for job opportunities in the public service.
-Organizations initiate the clearance process by submitting a Request for Priority Clearance and/or Recruitment through the Priority Information Management System.
+The purpose of the priority clearance is to ensure that persons with a priority entitlement are considered for positions in the public service.
+Organizations initiate the clearance process by submitting a request for Priority Clearance through the Priority Information Management System.

 1.5.1 When to obtain priority clearance